asdros/Scraper/README.md

-For proper operation it is required to execute the script.sql in DBMS.
+For proper operation it is required to execute the script.sql in DBMS and change the "DefaultConnection" string in appsettings.json.